intuit/wasabi/README.md

 ## Get Started

 The following steps will help you install the needed tools, then build and run a complete Wasabi stack.
-Note, at this time, only Mac OS X is supported.

 #### Bootstrap Your Environment

+##### Mac OS

 ```bash
 % /usr/bin/ruby \